patroni/patroni/docs/yaml_configuration.rst

 -  **replicatefrom**: The IP address/hostname of another replica.
 Used to support cascading replication.
 -  **nosync**: ``true`` or ``false``.
 If set to ``true`` the node will never be selected as a synchronous replica.
 -  **nofailover**: ``true`` or ``false``, controls whether this node is allowed to participate in the leader race and become a leader.
 Defaults to ``false``, meaning this node _can_ participate in leader races.
 -  **failover_priority**: integer, controls the priority that this node should have during failover.
-Nodes with higher priority will be preferred over lower priority nodes.
-However, it's important to be aware that during failover, Patroni will select the best promotion candidates based on how up-to-date they are with the current primary node, and that this setting is only used to break ties between replicas that are considered the best candidates by Patroni, if 2 or more happen to be selected.
+Nodes with higher priority will be preferred over lower priority nodes if they received/replayed the same amount of WAL.
+However, nodes with higher values of receive/replay LSN are preferred regardless of their priority.
+If the ``failover_priority`` is 0 or negative - such node is not allowed to participate in the leader race and to become a leader (similar to ``nofailover: true``).

 .. warning::
    Provide only one of ``nofailover`` or ``failover_priority``.
 Providing ``nofailover: true`` is the same as ``failover_priority: 0``, and providing ``nofailover: false`` will give the node priority 1.